- A visit to one of the largest botanical gardens in the world is a perfect break from London's crowds and tubes

 - Map and guide to the highlights of the season

 - Hop-on hop-off land train with driver commentary

 - Christmas at Kew (Separate timed ticket required)

 How to use your tickets

 After arriving at Kew Gardens Station, head through the underpass towards the Victoria Gate entrance.
 Look for Lichfield Road, and walk to the Kew.
 Pass the line on the left and head directly to the entrance.
 Show your smartphone ticket, and you're in!

 Good to know

-- The entire park is accessible to disabled persons, even the Treetop Walkway!
-However, buggies and strollers are not allowed on the 18m-high walkway.
+- The entire garden is accessible to disabled persons, even the Treetop Walkway!
+However, buggies and strollers are not allowed on the 18m-high walkway

 - Summer: 10:00 - 18:30, last admission 18:00